Nipsey Hussle slaying: Man suspected of killing arrested

 An emotional Soboroff read from the email Hussle sent asking for the meeting.

-"Our goal is to work with the department to help improve communication, relationships and work towards changing the culture and dialogue between LAPD and your city," the email said.
+"Our goal is to work with the department to help improve communication, relationships and work towards changing the culture and dialogue between LAPD and your city," Hussle said in the email.

 A tense scene unfolded Monday night at an impromptu memorial for Hussle in the parking lot where he was shot.
 A man brandishing a gun caused a panicked stampede.
 At least 19 people were injured in the chaos, including two people who were taken to hospitals in critical condition, police said.